"Formoterol" is a remedy that allows you to breathe deeply. Medicinal reference geotar Formoterol instructions for use

 Pharmacokinetics

-The pharmacokinetics of formoterol fumarate was studied in healthy volunteers who used it in doses higher than recommended, and in patients with COPD who received formoterol fumarate in therapeutic doses and in excess of them.
-The unchanged excretion of formoterol in the urine was used as an indirect indicator of systemic exposure.
-Plasma distribution of formoterol corresponded to renal excretion, and T 1/2 distribution and excretion were similar.
-After a single inhalation of 120 μg of formoterol fumarate in 12 healthy volunteers, it was rapidly absorbed into the plasma, reaching C max (92 pg / ml) within 5 minutes.
-In patients with COPD who received formoterol fumarate at a dose of 12 or 24 μg twice a day for 12 weeks, its mean plasma concentration ranged from 4.0-8.8 pg / ml and 8.0-17.3 pg / ml, respectively, 10 minutes, 2 and 6 hours after inhalation.
-After inhalation of 12-96 μg of formoterol fumarate by 10 healthy volunteers, urinary excretion of R, R- and S, S-enantiomers of formoterol increased in proportion to the dose, thus, the absorption of formoterol fumarate after inhalation is linear in the considered dose range.
+The pharmacokinetics of formoterol fumarate were studied in healthy volunteers who used it in doses higher than recommended, and in patients with COPD who received formoterol fumarate in therapeutic and higher doses.
+Urinary excretion of unchanged formoterol was used as an indirect indicator of systemic exposure.
+The distribution of formoterol from blood plasma corresponded to renal excretion, and T1/2 of distribution and elimination were similar.
+After a single inhalation of 120 mcg of formoterol fumarate in 12 healthy volunteers, it was rapidly absorbed into the plasma, reaching C max (92 pg/ml) within 5 minutes.
+In patients with COPD who received formoterol fumarate at a dose of 12 or 24 mcg twice daily for 12 weeks, its average plasma concentration ranged from 4.0-8.8 pg/ml and 8.0-17.3 pg/ml ml, respectively, 10 minutes, 2 and 6 hours after inhalation.
+After inhalation of 12-96 mcg of formoterol fumarate by 10 healthy volunteers, the urinary excretion of the R,R- and S,S-enantiomers of formoterol increased proportionally to the dose, i.e., the absorption of formoterol fumarate after inhalation is linear over the dose range considered.

-In a study in patients with bronchial asthma who received 12 and 24 μg of formoterol fumarate by inhalation twice a day for 4 or 12 weeks, the cumulation index, assessed by the excretion of unchanged drug in the urine, ranged from 1.63 to 2.08 in comparison with the initial dose.
-For patients with COPD who used formoterol fumarate at 12 and 24 μg twice a day for 12 weeks, the cumulation index, calculated from the excretion of unchanged drug in the urine, was 1.19-1.38.
-This confirms some accumulation of formoterol fumarate in plasma after repeated administration.
-The amount of formoterol fumarate excreted against the background of equilibrium concentration was practically equal to that predicted on the basis of pharmacokinetics after a single dose.
+In a study in patients with bronchial asthma who received 12 and 24 mcg of formoterol fumarate inhaled twice a day for 4 or 12 weeks, the accumulation index, assessed by excretion of unchanged drug in urine, ranged from 1.63-2.08 compared with initial dose.
+For patients with COPD who used formoterol fumarate 12 and 24 mcg twice a day for 12 weeks, the accumulation index, calculated from the excretion of unchanged drug in urine, was 1.19-1.38.
+This confirms some accumulation of formoterol fumarate in plasma with repeated dosing.
+The amount of formoterol fumarate eliminated at steady state was almost equal to that predicted based on pharmacokinetics after a single dose.
 Presumably, most of formoterol fumarate (similar to other inhaled drugs) will be swallowed and then absorbed from the gastrointestinal tract.
-Binding in vitro with plasma proteins is 61-64% at a concentration of 0.1-100 ng / ml, with albumin - 31-38% at a plasma concentration of 5-500 ng / ml (these plasma concentrations exceed those after inhalation of 120 mg of formoterol fumarate).
-Formoterol fumarate is metabolized mainly by direct glucuronidation at the phenolic or aliphatic hydroxyl group and O-demethylation followed by conjugation with glucuronide at any phenolic hydroxyl group.
-Another biotransformation pathway includes sulfation and deformylation, accompanied by sulfation.
-The predominant route is direct conjugation at the phenolic hydroxyl group, the second most important route is O-demethylation, accompanied by conjugation at the phenolic 2'-hydroxyl group.
-Four cytochrome P450 isoenzymes (CYP2D6, CYP2C19, CYP2C9 and CYP2A6).
+Binding in vitro with plasma proteins is 61-64% at a concentration of 0.1-100 ng/ml, with albumin - 31-38% at a plasma concentration of 5-500 ng/ml (these plasma concentrations exceed those after inhalation of 120 mg of formoterol fumarate).
+Formoterol fumarate is metabolized primarily by direct glucuronidation at a phenolic or aliphatic hydroxyl group and O-demethylation followed by conjugation with a glucuronide at any phenolic hydroxyl group.
+Another biotransformation pathway involves sulfation and deformylation, accompanied by sulfation.
+The predominant route is direct conjugation at the phenolic hydroxyl group, the second most important route is O-demethylation, accompanied by conjugation at the phenolic 2"-hydroxyl group.
+Four isoenzymes of cytochrome P450 (CYP2D6, CYP2C19, CYP2C9 and CYP2A6).
 At therapeutic concentrations, formoterol does not inhibit cytochrome P450 enzymes.
-Some patients may have insufficient functional activity of one or both isoenzymes CYP2D6 and CYP2C19...
-However, it is not known whether a deficiency of one or both isoenzymes can lead to an increase in systemic exposure or the development of systemic side effects (adequate studies have not been conducted).
-After ingestion of 80 μg of radioactively-labeled formoterol fumarate by two healthy volunteers, 59-62% was excreted in the urine and 32-34% in the faeces within 104 hours; their renal clearance of formoterol fumarate was about 150 ml / min.
-In 16 patients with bronchial asthma, who received inhalation of 12 μg or 24 μg of formoterol fumarate, about 10% of the drug was excreted in the urine unchanged and 15-18% - in the form of conjugates.
+Some patients may experience insufficient functional activity of one or both isoenzymes CYP2D6 And CYP2C19.
+However, whether deficiency of one or both isoenzymes may lead to increased systemic exposure or the development of systemic side effects is unknown (no adequate studies have been conducted).
+Following oral administration of 80 mcg of radiolabeled formoterol fumarate to two healthy volunteers, 59-62% was excreted in urine and 32-34% in feces within 104 hours; their renal clearance of formoterol fumarate was about 150 ml/min.
+In 16 patients with bronchial asthma who received 12 mcg or 24 mcg of formoterol fumarate by inhalation, about 10% of the drug was excreted in the urine unchanged and 15-18% in the form of conjugates.
 In 18 patients with COPD who received formoterol fumarate in the same doses, these figures were 7% and 6-9%, respectively.
-After a single inhalation of 120 μg of formoterol fumarate in 12 healthy volunteers, the terminal T 1/2 (based on measurements of plasma concentrations) was 10 hours.
-When calculated by the level of renal excretion, the terminal T 1/2 for the R, R- and S, S-enantiomers of formoterol fumarate was 13.9 and 12.3 hours, respectively.
-After a single inhalation of 12-120 μg of formoterol fumarate by healthy volunteers, a single and repeated administration of formoterol fumarate at a dose of 12 μg or 24 μg in patients with bronchial asthma, the proportion of R, R- and S, S-enantiomers of the unchanged substance found in urine was 40% and 60%, respectively (the ratio of the two enantiomers remains constant in the studied dose range and there is no evidence of accumulation of one of them relative to the other with repeated doses).
+After a single inhalation of 120 mcg of formoterol fumarate in 12 healthy volunteers, the terminal T1/2 (based on plasma concentration measurements) was 10 hours.
+When calculated based on the level of renal excretion, the terminal T1/2 for the R,R- and S,S-enantiomers of formoterol fumarate was 13.9 and 12.3 hours, respectively.
+After a single inhalation of 12-120 mcg of formoterol fumarate by healthy volunteers, a single and repeated dose of formoterol fumarate at a dose of 12 mcg or 24 mcg by patients with bronchial asthma, the proportion of R, R- and S, S-enantiomers of the unchanged substance found in the urine was 40% and 60%, respectively (the ratio of the two enantiomers remains constant over the dose range studied and there is no evidence of accumulation of one of them relative to the other with repeated doses).

 Experimental pharmacology

-Carcinogenicity, mutagenicity, effects on fertility
+Carcinogenicity, mutagenicity, effect on fertility

-Application of the substance Formoterol
+Use of the substance Formoterol

 Contraindications